Feeling burdened by the weight of other people’s expectations? Here are some of the “brules” of society that may be ruining your life.

-The “love hormone,” oxytocin, creates a pair bond that only lasts for about 4 years or so in humans.
-Which is why the concept of the “4 or 7 year itch” exists – the knowledge that couples often stray after 7 years of being married.
+The “love hormone (oxytocin) creates a pair bond that only lasts for about 4 years or so in humans.
+This is why the concept of the “4 or 7-year itch” exists – the knowledge that couples often stray after 7 years of being married.

 Because that’s when the biochemical fog of the love hormone finally wears off and we see each other as we really are.
 As this article in Scientific American notes: